jasp-stats/jasp-desktop/Resources/Help/analyses/anovabayesian.md

 #### Analysis of Effects - Dependent Variable:
 - Effects: This column contains the components included in the models.
 So these are the independent variables and their interaction for example.
 - P(incl): This column contains the prior inclusion probability.
-This is the summed prior probability, calculated by adding the prior probability of each model where the component is in.
+This is the summed prior probability, calculated by adding the prior probability of each model that includes the component.
 - P(incl|data): This column contains the posterior inclusion probability.
-This is the summed posterior probability, calculated by adding the posterior probability of each model where the component is in.
+This is the summed posterior probability, calculated by adding the posterior probability of each model that includes the component.
-- BF<sub>inclusion</sub> : This column contains the change from prior inclusion odds to posterior inclusion odds for each component averaged by all the models the component is in.
+- BF<sub>inclusion</sub> : This column contains the change from prior inclusion odds to posterior inclusion odds for each component averaged by all the models that include the component.

 #### Model Averaged Posterior Summary
 - Variable: This column contains all the fixed factors and their interactions included in the models.
 The first row contains information about the intercept.
 - Level: Each level of the factor and combination of levels of the interactions that are included in the model.
 - Mean: The model averaged mean.
 For the factors, this is the deviation from the intercept for each level of the factor.
-Together, the level means for a factor are equal to zero.
+The level means for a factor sum to zero.
 - SD: The standard deviation of the model averaged mean.
 - % Credible Interval: The credible interval of the mean.
 By default, this is set to 95%.
   - Lower: The lower bound of the credible interval of the mean.